Walmart, Target, and CVS team up to reinvent single-use plastic bags

 Replacing single-use plastic bags is particularly tricky.
 Most are still made from virgin plastics, produced as a byproduct of refining oil.
 They’re cheap, plentiful, and in essence, made from waste left behind by fossil fuels.
 But they can last for 20 years before breaking down, and they have a propensity to end up in our waterways.
 Meanwhile, most recycling facilities across the United States don’t accept them because plastic bags are difficult to sort and tend to clog machines.

 Cities have banned plastic bags, and indeed, the simplest solution is to just bring your own bag.
 But not everyone does; hundreds of millions of shoppers go to Walmart, Target, and CVS each year.
 COVID-19 is only exacerbating the use of single-use plastics.
 Target offers a 5-cent discount for every bag a person brings, and it charges for every bag it provides in areas where that’s a law (such bag taxes are a statistically effective deterrent).
-Those bags are made out of 40% recycled content across the U.S. Walmart has added recycling instructions on its own plastic bags, and added plastic-bag collection spots at 60% of its stores.
+Those bags can be returned for recycling at all Target stores and are made out of 40% recycled content across the U.S. Walmart has added recycling instructions on its own plastic bags, and added plastic-bag collection spots at 60% of its stores.
 Walmart has also pushed reusables, selling its own reusable bags for just 50 cents apiece.

 “We prominently display them in the store, and we have cashiers offer them,” McLaughlin says.
 “We had a 42% increase in sales of reusable bags last year, which is great on one hand, but how much are people using them?
 Have they really solved the problem?
 I’m not sure.”
 She also points out that all of these reusable totes come with their own problematic lifecycle—a reusable plastic bag needs to be used 37 times to match the footprint of a disposable plastic bag, and a cotton bag needs to be used anywhere from 100 to more than 1,000 times, depending on the study you cite.
 If people don’t use these reusable totes enough to pay for their footprint, they can’t be considered much if any greener than disposables.
 Eileen Howard Boone, senior vice president of corporate social responsibility and philanthropy, and chief sustainability officer at CVS, agrees.
 “That’s the issue here . . . unintended consequence [of reusable bags],” Boone says.
 “You’ve taken one problem and created another.”